Monitoring, Delineating and Analysing Shorelines using Remote Sensing

 Study Area: Someswar - Batapady Beach (South-West India)

-While this technique is elementary, it does give a quick macro-level perspective about the state and evolution of shoreline for a given study area.
-For example, I was able to ascertain which sections of the Someswar-Batapady coast along the Arabian Sea were ravaged by erosion over a period of time in just a couple of minutes.
+While elementary, this method provides a quick, macro-level perspective on the state and evolution of a shoreline.
+For instance, within just a few minutes, I was able to identify which stretches of the Someswar–Batapady coast along the Arabian Sea had been most severely affected by erosion.

 TIMESTAMPS